carderne/predictive-mapping-global-power/README.md

     ```
     clip_to_countries.py land.tif land -a=ne_50m_admin0.gpkg -s=targets
     ```
+2. Use `nonan.sh` on `slope` folder (and others?) to change NaN to 0.
-2. Filter targets using these layers:
+3. Filter targets using these layers:
     ```
     filter.py targets targets_filt -f data/land '<210' -f data/slope '<25' -f data/landscan '>2'
     ```